mesonbuild/meson/docs/markdown/Reference-manual.md

 ```

 Finds an external dependency (usually a library installed on your
-system) with the given name with `pkg-config` if possible, as a
+system) with the given name with `pkg-config` and [with CMake](Dependencies.md#CMake)
-framework (OSX only), and with
+if `pkg-config` fails.
+Additionally, frameworks (OSX only) and
 [library-specific fallback detection logic](Dependencies.md#dependencies-with-custom-lookup-functionality)
-otherwise.
+are also supported.
 This function supports the following keyword arguments:

 - `default_options` *(added 0.37.0)* an array of default option values
   that override those set in the subproject's `meson_options.txt`